- Too much weight gain

 - As a result, your growing baby will get the vitamins and minerals it needs from your own body.
 Your health could suffer.

 - Low in sugar (sugar provides only empty calories) or carbohydrates

 - Iron, for the baby's blood supply.
 It also prevents anemia in the mother.

-- Folic acid, for reducing the risk of spina bifida, anencephaly (defect of the brain), and other birth defects
+- Folic acid, for reducing the risk of spina bifida (incomplete closing of the spinal column), anencephaly (defect of the brain), and other birth defects

 - About 1,800 calories per day during the first trimester